breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ---
-title: "Coding tutorials with LearnPack"
+title: Coding tutorials with LearnPack
+subtitle: >-
-subtitle: "Everything you need to learn about LearnPack, our chosen tutorial engine for coding content."
+  Everything you need to learn about LearnPack, our chosen tutorial engine for coding content.
-cover_local: "../../assets/images/98208ebb-dcb3-4e40-9ae4-4ec886213f97.jpeg"
+cover_local: ../../assets/images/98208ebb-dcb3-4e40-9ae4-4ec886213f97.jpeg
-textColor: "white"
+textColor: white
-date: "2020-10-19T16:36:30+00:00"
+date: '2020-10-19T16:36:30+00:00'
-tags: ["learnpack"]
+tags:
+  - learnpack
-status: "published"
+status: published
+description: >-
+  Discover LearnPack, the ultimate tool for interactive coding tutorials!
+Master coding skills with auto-graded exercises and instant feedback.
+Start learning today!
 ---
 At 4Geeks.com, you will see the word "LearnPack" here and there.
 You will use LearnPack A LOT to practice coding tutorials and small exercises.
 This article explains what it is and how to use it so you can run all the tutorials smoothly.

 ## What is LearnPack?